starmode-base/neon-testing/README.md

 #### Override configuration

-Branch from a specific branch instead of main:
+Branch from a specific branch instead of the default branch:

 ```typescript
 import { withNeonTestBranch } from "./test-setup";